Instructor: Mira Ptacin

 This class will begin with a brief lecture by the instructor, followed by writing prompts, and instructor-led group critiques.
 The writing prompts and exercises will be intended to liberate attendees’ creativity, provide literary distance and perspective, and open their eyes to possibilities that may not seem immediately obvious.

-Mira Ptacin is the author of the critically acclaimed memoir Poor Your Soul (Soho Press 2016), which was named a best nonfiction book of 2016 by Kirkus and won the 2017 Maine Literary Award for Memoir.
+Mira Ptacin is the author of the critically acclaimed memoir Poor Your Soul (Soho Press 2016), winner of the 2016 Kirkus Best Book of the Year and the 2017 Maine Literary Award for Memoir.
 Her work has been published in New York Magazine, Guernica, Tin House, LitHub, NPR, Vice, McSweeney’s Internet Tendency, Poets & Writers, and more.
 Formerly an instructor at the Salt Institute for Documentary Studies, Ptacin lives on Peaks Island with her family and is at work on her second book of nonfiction, The In-Betweens, forthcoming from Liveright-W.W.
 Norton.
-VISIT miraMptacin.com
+VISIT miramptacin.com

 ADVANCE REGISTRATION REQUIRED

 All MWPA workshops require advanced registration.
 We accept registration by phone, mail, and online via PayPal.
 We cannot guarantee registration in the final 24-hours before a workshop, and can rarely accommodate day-of registration.

 If you need to withdraw from a class after registering for any reason, please email or call the MWPA immediately.
 You may be eligible for a partial refund or credit, depending on how far in advance you cancel.